 If you only make it to one tobacco factory in Cuba, make it to this one!
 Tours are more laid back here than in many other factories, giving visitors ample opportunity to learn and ask questions.
 After the tour, a great thing to do is to buy some of the cigars made on-site and even enjoy them with the excellent coffee brewed in-house.
 This quintessentially Cuban experience is one of the best things to do in Santa Clara.

 This tiny museum in a boxcar commemorates the 90-minute battle that spelled the decline of the Batista regime.
 Che Guevara and a group of other young men derailed a train on this site ejecting 350 armed government troops.
 It’s a unique museum and one of the top things to do in Santa Clara.

 Santa Clara is Che Guevara country, and this is usually the final stop for visitors who love to learn about the revolutionary figure.
 His body is entombed in the mausoleum here along with those of sixteen other revolutionaries.
 The attached museum intimately details Che’s life and death.
 Chock-full of history, this is one of the most interesting things to do in Santa Clara.

 Get a good cup of coffee and chill in this student hangout.
 There’s no wifi here and students don’t bring their laptops.
 The ones who are working have books and pens and paper.
 The ones who aren’t working are actually talking to their friends.
 It’s a refreshing change of pace from the student cafe culture in the US.

 This tiny restaurant only accepts pesos nacionales - a good sign as restaurants like this cater to locals.
-Grabbing a bite to eat here is a common thing to do in Santa Clara for locals.
-For travelers who love to feel immersed in local culture, it's the perfect place!
+For travelers who love to feel immersed in local culture, it's the perfect place to linger over a meal.
 It’s near Parque Vidal and is known for big portions of incredible food.
-The fish dishes are particularly delicious!
+The fish dishes are particularly delicious.